The bigger they are…

 Good: You’ll love XYZ Bank.

-It’s one a word change that makes a difference.
+It’s a one word change that makes a difference.

 Other times, it’s a bit more nuanced: